Bio

 Ben Copperhead is a New York City-based composer, multi-instrumentalist, and vocalist whose compositions, performances, and arrangements offer a unique, contemporary vision informed by an unlikely range of influences, traditions, and collaborations.

 Copperhead expresses his folk roots through his “otherworldly” banjo style and ethos of political protest.
-The influence of free jazz and figures like Coltrane, Coleman, and Monk can be heard in his contrapuntal improvisational excursions and alternate tunings.
-Polyphonies inspired by European classical and North African Berber artists inform his modal and tonal explorations, while the use of samplers, processed drum machines, tape loops, and handmade electronic instruments were inspired in part by the experimentalism of Musique Concrète.
+The influence of jazz and figures like John Coltrane, Ornette Coleman, and Thelonious Monk can be heard in his contrapuntal improvisational excursions.
+Polyphonies inspired by European classical and North African Berber artists inform his modal and tonal explorations, while the use of samplers, processed drum machines, tape loops, and handmade electronic instruments have been inspired in part by the experimentalism of Musique Concrète.

-In his former incarnation, Baby Copperhead, Ben Copperhead released music on Tin Angel Records and toured throughout Europe, Asia, and North America.
-He was commissioned to compose music for Jace Clayton’s (DJ/rupture) Room 21, a performance piece that premiered at the Barnes Foundation in Philadelphia.
+In 2016, he was commissioned to compose music for Jace Clayton’s (DJ/rupture) Room 21, a performance piece that premiered at the Barnes Foundation in Philadelphia.
 He acted as an arranger for MacArthur Fellow and tap dancer Michelle Dorrance at Danspace with Dormeshia Sumbry-Edwards, and collaborated with visual artist Brian Zegeer on Pull My Daisy, a multimedia video performance work presented live at the Queens Museum and various NYC galleries.
+Ben Copperhead released The Serpent and the Sparrow in 2017 on the UK label Tin Angel Records.
+In 2023, Copperhead released his new album, Wailing Viridescence, on Kramer’s legendary and formative Shimmy-Disc label.

-Copperhead has also collaborated and performed with the legendary Mavis Staples, Darryl McDaniels (DMC), Michael Bearden, Hozier, Ed Askew, Mary Lattimore, Emily Manzo, Nona Hendryx, Eugene Chadbourne, Arnold de Boer (Zea/The Ex), Gizachew Habtemariam, and Devon Sproule.
+He has performed with the legendary Mavis Staples, Darryl McDaniels (Run-DMC), Michael Bearden, Hozier, Ed Askew, Mary Lattimore, Nona Hendryx, Eugene Chadbourne, Arnold de Boer (Zea/The Ex) and many other luminaries.